ronny1020/vue-reactive-form/README.md

 # vue-reactive-form

 A reactive form library, which can help manage form data.
-It can be use all kind of Form UI
+It can be use all kind of Form UI.
+Besides, It uses TypeScript generics to manage the types of data.

+## Warning

+This is only supported in Vue3 with composition API.

 ## Install